glide-browser/glide/src/glide/docs/api.md

 {% /api-heading %}

 Returns whether or not custom CSS has been registered with the given `id`.

+{% api-heading id="glide.styles.get" %}
+glide.styles.get(id): string | undefined
+{% /api-heading %}

+Returns the CSS string for the given `id`, or `undefined` if no styles have been registered with that ID.

 ## • `glide.prefs` {% id="glide.prefs" %}